virus-rpi/music-teacher/README.md

 # MIDI Piano Visualizer & Teacher

-A real-time MIDI piano visualizer and teaching tool for Linux, designed for use with a MIDI keyboard and SoundFont synthesizer.
+A real-time MIDI piano visualizer and teaching tool, designed for use with a MIDI keyboard and SoundFont synthesizer.
 This application displays a virtual piano, sheet music, and interactive overlays to help users learn and practice piano pieces from MIDI files.
+This is still a work in progress and use may need some tinkering.
+Help is appreciated!

 ## Features